NIH Grants Guide

-National Health Institute Grants, commonly known as NIH grants, are the primary source of federal funding for biomedical and health-related research in the United States.
-With over $47.4 billion distributed annually, NIH grant money supports groundbreaking research at universities, hospitals, and research institutions nationwide.
+NIH grants are a primary source of federal funding for biomedical and health-related research in the United States.
+With over $47.4 billion distributed annually, NIH support funds work at universities, hospitals, and research institutions across a wide range of disease areas and basic science fields.

 Why NIH Grants Matter for Researchers: